yiscasar/opsteam-exercise/README.md

 This repository contains the Kubernetes configurations for deploying various components of the Elastic Stack (Elasticsearch, Kibana, and Filebeat) along with a basic Hello World application in a Kubernetes cluster.
 This setup is intended for development and testing purposes.

+## Environment

+This deployment is tested on an Amazon EKS (Elastic Kubernetes Service) cluster with the following characteristics:

+- **Cluster Configuration**: Single-node EKS cluster
+- **Kubernetes Version**: 1.28

+### Rationale

+- **Single-Node Setup**: The single-node configuration is chosen for testing purposes to minimize resource usage and simplify the setup.
+High availability is not a concern in this context.
+- **Kubernetes Version 1.28**: This version is selected because it is commonly used and supported by most of the latest services, ensuring compatibility and stability for the deployment.

 ## Repository Structure

 - **Elasticsearch**: Configuration for deploying a single-node Elasticsearch instance.